 No firewall is foolproof, and no network is impenetrable.
 Attackers continuously develop new exploits and attack techniques designed to circumvent your defenses.
 Many attacks leverage other malware or social engineering to obtain user credentials that grant them access to your network and data.
 A network intrusion detection system (NIDS) is crucial for network security because it enables you to detect and respond to malicious traffic.

-The primary purpose of an intrusion detection system is to ensure IT personnel is notified when an attack or network intrusion might be taking place.
+The primary benefit of an intrusion detection system is to ensure IT personnel is notified when an attack or network intrusion might be taking place.
 A network intrusion detection system (NIDS) monitors both inbound and outbound traffic on the network, as well as data traversing between systems within the network.
 The network IDS monitors network traffic and triggers alerts when suspicious activity or known threats are detected, so IT personnel can examine more closely and take the appropriate steps to block or stop an attack.

 Taking Action on Network IDS Alerts